rbberger/bueno/README.md

 ```

 ## Quick Start
 Once you have installed bueno, give the following examples a try.
-The following
+The first is
-is the bueno run script *hello world*.
-This is a simplified version of the
+the bueno run script version of a *hello world* program.
+This is a simplified
-example described in more detail
+version of the example described in more detail
 [here](https://lanl.github.io/bueno/html/bueno-run-getting-started.html).
 ```python
 # hello.py